November 19, 1995,

 Almost a full calendar year had gone by since Big Daddy Cool captured the title from Bob Backlund in the wake of Survivor Series 1994, and between then and now, we’d seen Shawn Micahels’ former bodyguard run roughshod in a series of main events which -whilst entertaining in places- pretty much bombed.

-Indeed, there was only two matches throughout Diesel’s entire run that were memorable for the right reason; his Wrestlemania 11 match against the aforementioned HBK, and his Royal Rumble 95 outing with Bret ‘The Hitman’ Hart, a man who tonight would lock-up with the champion in an attempt to claim back the title he lost a year ago.
+Indeed, there were only two matches throughout Diesel’s entire run that were memorable for the right reason; his Wrestlemania 11 match against the aforementioned HBK, and his Royal Rumble 95 outing with Bret ‘The Hitman’ Hart, a man who tonight would lock up with the champion in an attempt to claim back the title he lost a year ago.

 Who emerged victorious?
 What else went down at Survivor Series 1995?
 Let’s find out together, shall we?

-Immediately following the company’s ident, tonight’s show began with a backstage promo from .
-Sat in the locker room and getting into his gear, The Bad Guy hyped tonight’s ‘wild card’ match, a bout where the traditional ‘good guys vs. bad guys’ story had been flipped on its head, instead seeing both heels and faces join forces on the same team.
+Immediately following the company’s ident, tonight’s show began with a backstage promo from Razor Ramon.
+Sat in the locker room and getting into his gear, The Bad Guy hyped tonight’s ‘wild card’ match, a contest where the traditional ‘Good Guys vs. Bad Guys‘ story had been flipped on its head, instead seeing both heels and faces join forces on the same team.

 From there, we went straight to the arena, were Howard Finkle introduced a returning Mr. Perfect.
 Joining Jim Ross and Vince McMahon as our commentary team for the evening, Perfect looked a picture of radiance as he settled in ready to host tonight’s show.